-While this system is dead simple to install and operate, the big downside here is cost.
-For about the same price as a Yeti, you can buy a complete system with greater capacity.
-And that’s before you add the solar panels that you’ll need to keep the Yeti charged.
+While portable power stations are dead simple to install and operate, the big downside here is cost.
+For about the same price as a Jackery, you can buy a complete system with greater capacity.
+And that’s before you add the solar panels that you’ll need to keep the Jackery charged.

-How to Charge Batteries from your Alternator with a Battery Isolator
+How to Charge Batteries while Driving with a DC-DC Charger

 If you find yourself in overcast climates or heavily forested areas for an extended period, solar panels alone may not be enough to keep your batteries fully charged.
 When we first spent several days camping in the deep woods, we ran into issues with battery drain because we weren’t getting enough sun.
-So we installed a battery isolator to help supplement our solar panels.
+That’s where DC-DC chargers come into play.

-A battery isolator allows your vehicle’s alternator to charge your auxiliary batteries while you drive, and keeps everything separated so you don’t drain your starting battery.
-Since we installed our isolator, our batteries are almost always fully charged.
+DC-DC chargers (and battery isolators) allow your vehicle’s alternator to charge your auxiliary batteries while you drive, and keeps everything separated so you don’t drain your starting battery.
+Since we installed one, our batteries are almost always fully charged.
 It’s also very simple to install – the toughest part is running the cable inside your van from the engine compartment (some DC-DC chargers may require tapping into an ignition circuit).

 Other Van Life Electrical Options: Shore Power